 Flying Migrations and Flowing Colors

-"In the garden, Autumn is, the crowning glory of the year, bringing us the fruition of months of thought and care and toil.
-And at no season do we get such superb color effects as from August to November."
+toil.
+And at no season do we get such superb color effects as from August

 -- Rose Kingsley

 I counted six ruby-throated hummingbirds in the yard yesterday morning.
 Overnight, the temperature had dipped to 45 degrees Fahrenheit.
 The hummers will soon fly south.
 I'll miss them and their glissando twittering and buzzing fly-bys.
 Good thing I'll have this little video of a hummingbird in the yard that I took last week.
-This year they've become so accustomed to us that we can hold out the feeder and they still come to it.
+This year they've become so accustomed to us that we can hold out the feeder and they still come to it.-- Rose Kingsley

 According to the Cornell Lab of Ornithology, "most Ruby-throated Hummingbirds spend the winter in Central America, and most get there by flying across the Gulf of Mexico.
 Some birds stay in North America along the Gulf Coast, parts of the southern Atlantic coast, and at the tip of Florida."